 - a.
 Failure to present a valid library card.
 Various issues can cause library cards to become invalid.
 Library users are responsible for correcting issues that cause cards to become invalid. - b.
 Libraries may restrict users who blatantly disregard library policies. - c.
-The implementation of the remedies to serious inequities and hardships as covered in sections 5 and 6 of this plan. - 2.
-Describe how library services are available to residents of areas within the MVLS service area that are served by chartered public libraries that are not members of MVLS.
+The implementation of the remedies to serious inequities and hardships as covered in sections 5 and 6 of this plan. - Describe how library services are available to residents of areas within the MVLS service area that are served by chartered public libraries that are not members of MVLS.
 The Mohawk Valley Library System and the constituent member libraries are committed to serving all residents of the MVLS service area, including areas served by chartered public libraries that are not members of MVLS.

-There are two small sections of the MVLS service area that are in the chartered service area of libraries that are not members of MVLS.
+There are three small sections of the MVLS service area that are in the chartered service area of libraries that are not members of MVLS.
 A section of the Fulton County Town of Perth is in the chartered service area of the Galway Public Library, a member of the Southern Adirondack Library System.
 This library is a school district public library serving the Galway School District.
 Also, there is a section of the Montgomery County Town of Minden that is in the chartered service area of the Jordanville Public Library, a member of the MidYork Library System.
 This library is a school district public library serving the Owen D. Young school district.
+Finally, sections of the Schoharie County towns of Jefferson and Gilboa are served by the Stamford Free Library, a member of the Four County Library System that serves the Stamford School District.